ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 11.3.2.2 Mutual SSL

-A GraphQL client can invoke GraphQL services with mutual SSL/TLS by passing the `graphql:ClientSecureSocket` for the `auth` configuration of the client along with the client certificate and key files via the `key` configuration of the `graphql:ClientSecureSocket`.
+A GraphQL client can communicate with a secured GraphQL service using mutual SSL.
+Mutual SSL can be enabled by providing the `graphql:ClientSecureSocket` value for the `auth` configuration of the client along with providing the client certificate and key files via the `key` configuration of the `graphql:ClientSecureSocket`.

 ###### Example: GraphQL Client Using Mutual SSL